kernel528/Whack-A-Mole/README.md

 * `feat/us06-add-sounds` branch adds sound support.  `Hit` sound when whacking a mole.  `backgroundMusic` for music during gameplay.
 * `feat/us06-update-styles` branch adds some custom styling.
 This is the branch used for deployment.
   * Also includes some code updates to simplify code structure.
+  * Added simple code to have a "very easy" option for testing.
+* TODO: Cleanup computer sprite to better match background.
+* TODO: Replace the default mouse pointer with mallet or similar like a bug swatter.
+* TODO: Update background game music to be more "cyber".
+* TODO: Add a random sprite for non-hacker which takes points away if hit.

 The game designers have asked you to come up with a computer version of this game.
 They have provided some source code, but it still needs to be completed.
 You are encouraged to come up with an original visual design for this game or even change the theme.
 The game designers expect you to use the JavaScript, HTML, and CSS skills that you've learned in this program to give the game a unique feel.